-3. Learned counsel for the respondent No.2 contended that the instant petition is not maintainable as the same challenges an interim order passed under Section 17-A, therefore, the instant petition be dismissed and let the respondent No.1 to proceed with the matter and pass an final decree whereby the final maintenance of the minor would be determined.
+3. Learned counsel for the respondent No.3 contended that the instant petition is not maintainable as the same challenges concurrent findings in the family matter, therefore, the instant petition be dismissed.

 4. I have heard the arguments of learned counsel for the petitioner and examined the available record.
 In Pakistan, issues related to child maintenance are dealt with by the Muslim Family Laws Ordinance, 1961, and the West Pakistan Family Courts Act, 1964.
 However, these laws do not provide a specific definition for "maintenance."
 For better understanding it is suitable to rely on the dictionary meaning of the term.
 8. The word "maintenance" is derived from Arabic word "Nafaq" which means "to spend" and in literal sense, the word "nafaqah" means what a person spends on his family.
-The word "maintenance" has been defined in Black's Law Dictionary1 as under:
+The word "maintenance" has been defined in Black's Law Dictionary as under: